-The analytical capabilities of the Mel\Delta k LIBS system, as reported by Mel\Delta k, Inc., are presented in Table 2-1.
-Minimum detection levels and accuracy and precision data are given in the table for a number of elements.
-These are included for informational purposes only and were not further evaluated or verified as a part of the demonstration.
+The analytical capabilities of the three systems, as reported by the developers are presented in Table 2-2.
+Instrument detection limits and accuracy and precision data are given in the table for four of the nine target elements.
+As a result of analysis time constraints, only four elements were selected for analysis.
+These performance data are included for informational purposes only and are not further evaluated or verified as a part of this demonstration.